Go back to all articles

 7 min read

 I think that many readers are actively using LoadRunner.
-So I’ve got a question for you – where do you take the test data from?
+So, I’ve got a question: where do you take the test data from?
 The first option is to parametrize everything and save the dataset in .dat-files.
 It’s a good solution, but what if there are many scripts with common parameters in the use case?
 The second option is to use a database.
-It’s already better, because the common parameters can be shared, but the configuration for some databases can be a nightmare for a newbie.
+It’s already better because the common parameters can be shared, but the configuration for some databases can be a nightmare for a newbie.
 I’ve got one more option that is both simple and effective.

 Our topic will be a LoadRunner component – Virtual Table Server (VTS).
-To begin with, let’s sort out, what it is and what to do with it.
-Its last versions have a js-node server on the back-end and its architecture reminds a database.
-But it just seems so on the first glance.
-Actually, I’d rather compare VTS with a simple table, because we can access practically any cell, row or column using the column name or the row number.
-We can read, delete and add data, as well as empty the table – all of it without leaving LR.
+To begin with, let’s sort out what it is and what to do with it.
+Its last versions have a js-node server on the backend, and its architecture reminds us of a database.
+But it just seems so at first glance.
+I’d rather compare VTS with a simple table because we can access practically any cell, row, or column using the column name or the row number.
+We can read, delete, and add data and empty the table – all of it without leaving LR.
 The details can be found below.
 First let’s discuss, where to find it and how to install it.

 Installation

-Habitation area is the folder \Additional Components\Virtual Table Server or MicroFocus site (registration required to download the files).
+The habitation area is the folder \Additional Components\Virtual Table Server or OpenText site (registration is required to download the files).
 There shouldn’t be any difficulties during the installation.
-First the temp folder should be selected, then the main installer will run.
-During the installation there will be an option to change the program folder, as well as an option to choose a server management port.
-It’s recommended to keep the default value: 4000 (of course, if the port is not already in use).
-For those, who are lazy or value their time, there is an opportunity to automatically start the VTS.
-We activate the check-box, and after the install the browser with the application web-interface will open.
+First, the temp folder should be selected, and then the main installer will run.
+During the installation, there will be an option to change the program folder, as well as an option to choose a server management port.
+It’s recommended to keep the default value of 4000 (of course, if the port is not already in use).
+For those who are lazy or value their time, there is an opportunity to automatically start the VTS.
+We activate the check-box, and after the installation, the browser with the application web interface will open.

 Data input

-We’ve got several options: send the data from the database, import it from a csv-file or using a script, do everything manually in the browser In my opinion the optimal version is to import data from a csv-file or using a script.
+We’ve got several options: send the data from the database, import it from a CSV file, or use a script and do everything manually in the browser.
+I think the optimal version is importing data from a CSV file or using a script.
 I’m going to explain these two approaches.
-In case you are interested in the database import, take a look here.
+If you are interested in importing the database, take a look here.

 CSV import

-To begin with, we’ve got a csv – a regular text file with comma separators is enough.
-The first option is to use Import ->Import from CSV file in the web-interface.
-Then we just need to choose the file, whisper the incantation and olè – your data has already been pasted in the table.
-The second option is to use a script that will do the job for you You’ll need the file \VTS\web\vtscmd.js.
+To begin with, we’ve got a CSV, so a regular text file with comma separators is enough.
+The first option is to use Import ->Import from CSV file in the web interface.
+Then we must choose the file, whisper the incantation, and olè; your data has already been pasted into the table.
+The second option is to use a script to do the job for you.
+You’ll need the file \VTS\web\vtscmd.js.

 node vtscmd /import samples/Customers.csv /port 8888

-The script can also carry out other useful tasks, such as empty a table:
+The script can also carry out other useful tasks, such as emptying a table:

 node vtscmd /delete_data /port 8888